-The Izaak Walton League’s Upper Mississippi River Initiative (UMRI) is a collaborative, grassroots effort to better understand our degraded water, listen and learn from each other, and pursue actions to improve mutual water concerns.
+The Izaak Walton League’s Upper Mississippi River Initiative (UMRI) is a collaborative, grassroots effort to listen and learn from each other and pursue actions to improve water quality.

 In 1972, the Clean Water Act established national “fishable, swimmable” goals for our waters to be achieved by 1983, (with “zero discharge of pollutants” by 1985.)
 We have clearly failed to achieve these goals.
 While point source pollution coming from defined sources has been greatly reduced, “non-point” sources from urban and agricultural runoff are still largely unaddressed.

 Our waters are degraded by rural and urban activities, erosion of topsoil and from stream banks is increasing, flood damage expenses are increasingly affecting local communities, while groundwater use exceeds recharge.

-The Izaak Walton League’s UMRI uses multiple approaches to find common ground among people and respond to specific water interests.
-Join our commitment to respectful conversations, open-minded learning, and action to improve local streams and watersheds of the Upper Mississippi River in Illinois, Iowa, Minnesota, and Wisconsin.
+We use multiple approaches to find common ground among diverse stakeholders.
+Join our commitment to open-minded learning, and action to improve local streams and watersheds of the Upper Mississippi River in Illinois, Iowa, Minnesota, and Wisconsin.
 Working with farmers, governments, and citizens, we are building trusting relationships and supportive partnerships, listening to learn, and developing and leading local water improvement initiatives.